kputnam/stupidedi/README.md

 * Doesn't generate acknowledgements
 * Doesn't have a graphical interface

-These can be accomplished using other libraries or your own code.
+These features are orthogonal to the problem Stupidedi aims to solve, but they can certainly be implemented with other code taking advantage of Stupidedi.

 ## Alternative libraries